 Scholarships will be offered to children who exemplify Academic Excellence and/or Inspiring Jewish Studies and will be re-awarded throughout the recipient’s school career, subject to satisfactory effort and behaviour.

-All candidates for admission sit the College’s one-hour entrance examinations in English and Mathematics in January.
+All candidates for admission sit the College’s entrance examinations in English, Mathematics and Reasoning in January.

-Candidates who perform exceptionally strongly in the English and Mathematics examination, or in the optional extra Jewish Studies and/or Science examination paper may be awarded a scholarship.
+Candidates who perform exceptionally strongly in the English and Mathematics or Reasoning examination, or in the optional extra Jewish Studies examination paper may be awarded a scholarship.

 Jewish Studies Scholarship

 To download the Jewish Studies Syllabus, please click here.